mgao6767/specurve/README.md

 2023-06-22:

-- Added a dependency check for -reghdfe- and -ivreghdfe-.
+- Added a dependency check for `reghdfe` and `ivreghdfe`.
-- Thanks to Brittany O'Duffy from Oxford Internet Institute at University of Oxford to identify the bug.
+- Thanks to Brittany O'Duffy from Oxford Internet Institute at University of Oxford for identifying the bug.

 2023-04-22: